dart-lang/site-www/src/overview.md

 Although types are mandatory,
 type annotations are optional because of type inference.
-The Dart typing system is also flexible, allowing the use of a 'dynamic' type combined with runtime checks, which can be useful during experimentation or for code that needs to be especially dynamic.
+The Dart typing system is also flexible, allowing the use of a `dynamic` type combined with runtime checks, which can be useful during experimentation or for code that needs to be especially dynamic.